 Sometimes chest computed tomography (CT)

 Chest x-rays nearly always reveal the lung abscess as a cavity filled with fluid and air.
-However, in an x-ray, a lung abscess sometimes resembles another condition, such as cancer or sarcoidosis.
+However, in an x-ray, a lung abscess sometimes resembles another condition, such as cancer Lung Cancer Lung cancer is the leading cause of cancer death in both men and women.
+About 85% of cases are related to cigarette smoking.
+One common symptom is a persistent cough or a change in the character... read more or sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
+Sarcoidosis usually develops in people aged 20 to 40 years, most often... read more .
 Sometimes an abscess is only found when CT of the chest is done.

-Doctors may take a sample of sputum and try to grow (culture) the organism causing the abscess, but this test is usually not useful except for excluding certain organisms.
+Doctors may take a sample of sputum and try to grow (culture) the organism causing the abscess, but this test is not useful except to rule out certain organisms.

 Bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
 A bronchoscope has a camera at the end that allows a doctor to look... read more may be done to obtain samples of lung secretions or tissue for culture if, for example,

 Obstruction of the airways (for example, bronchus blockage by a tumor) is suspected